Mromano06/Spindrift/RULES.md

 ### How The Game Works

+To start the player choses thier pieces and can purchase them with the alloted bugdet.
+They then place thier pieces on a limited part of the board.
-The players take turns moving and attacking.
+The players then take turns moving and attacking.
 Each piece can be moved once or attack once per turn.
 You cannot attack with and move the same piece in the same turn.
 Once you have made all moves or chose to pass your turn the turn is passed to the opponent.